 Biology expands on the life science concepts acquired in earlier courses.
 Students will explore a diversity of topics, including the inner workings of the cell, DNA, evolution, and the interactions of ecosystems to gain a deeper understanding of how life systems operate.
-By the end of this course, students' eyes will be opened to the world around them, helping them understand what makes life work and how they fit into it.
+By the end of this course, students' eyes will be opened to the world around them, helping them understand the beauty and wonder of biological life on our planet.